solix/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image6]

 For finding lines , It is a good idea to narrow down our searches vertical to the starting point images and focus on those area from bottom to top sliding like a window.
-I created 11 sliding windows with `margin = 80` and `minpx = 20 `, to help set width with +/- margin and to recenter window if minimum pixel values not found in the window.
+I created 11 sliding windows with `margin = 80` and `minpx = 30 `, to help set width with +/- margin and to recenter window if minimum pixel values not found in the window.
 Then  on each iteration points are extracted for left and right line pixels While scanning from bottom to top bottom vertically and fit a second order polynomial curve for `f(y)` because lane lines in warped image are vertical. this process results like this:
 ![alt text][image7]

+Above process is only triggered when detection the first frame of the video is occurred or when there are no line detected at all for either left or right side.
+After lines are detected  `Line` class will track in memory coefficients for the last `15` frames   and thereafter using numpy operations we average the best line of the last 15 iterations.
 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to centre.

 I did this in lines 177 through 196 in my code in `pipeline.py`.
 For calculating radius of curvature having a second order polynomial I tried to fit a circle in y direction by calculation first and second derivative using [curvature formula](http://www.intmath.com/applications-differentiation/8-radius-curvature.php) with respect to y direction, you may ask why y direction? well because we already know the lines are close to vertical in warped image and may have the same `x` value for more than one `y` value.
 I decided to chose maximum y value corresponding to bottom of image, this will help to measure curvature closest to the vehicle.
 This however gives pixel based values in pixel space.
 To make values make sense I needed to map pixel space values in `pixel` to real world space values preferably in `meter` unit. it is not a perfect accuracy however as It was not needed in this project ,I assumed conversion rate of 30 meters long and 3.7 meters wide.